rubenpieters/pandoc-experiments/src/demo.md

 *These rules are compatible with cards from the game ANDROID: NETRUNNER by Fantasy Flight Games.
 ANDROID: NETRUNNER is a game about the cyber-struggle between massive Corporations and subversive hackers known as Runners.*

 ### The game is played between two players.
 One player takes the role of the Corp (Corporation) and the other takes the role of the Runner.
-This rules document will frequently refer to a player interchangeably with their game role.
+This rules document will frequently refer to a player interchangeably with their game role. {#sec:rule_players}

 ### Each player needs a legal deck, an identity card for their role, and any extra cards used from outside their deck.
 They also need a supply of tokens as described in section @sec:sec_counters_and_tokens.
 The constraints that define the legality of a deck are defined in section @sec:sec_deck_construction, and the cases where cards outside the deck and identity can be used are defined in section @sec:sec_extra_cards.